Eastern Shore of Virginia: Newspapers

 The area is served by the locally owned and operated weekly Eastern Shore Post and the monthly publication Eastern Shore First.
 Radio stations WESR (AM) and WESR-FM operate the local news website ShoreDailyNews.com.

 Radio stations

 The region has a number of radio stations with broadcasting towers located on the Eastern Shore.
 In addition to the ones listed below, the southern portion of Northampton County can receive stations from Hampton Roads reliably.
-In addition, localities in the north of Accomack County can receive stations from the Salisbury/Ocean City, Maryland area.
+Also, localities in the north of Accomack County can receive stations from the Salisbury/Ocean City, Maryland area.